Taking Medications: Establishing a Routine

 • Link taking medicines to other daily activities – such as eating breakfast or dinner, or brushing your teeth.

 • Turn your pill bottle upside down.
-After you’ve taking your daily dose, flip over the bottle.
-At the end of the day turn them right side up to be ready for the next day.
+After you’ve taken your daily dose, flip over the bottle.
+At the end of the day, turn them right side up to be ready for the next day!

 • Use a pill box.
-Sort your different medicines into compartments so you know exactly what to take on each day.
-So pill boxes are split into morning evening doses.
-Look at the options and choose the one that is best for you.
-Just make sure that each of your medicines is OK to go in a pill box… as it’s not recommended for all medications.
+Sort your different medicines into compartments so you know exactly what to take on each day, and in the morning or the evening.
+Look at the pill box options available and choose the one that’s best for you.
+Just make sure that each of your medicines is okay to go in a pill box, as it’s not recommended for all medications.

 • Use an app.
-Consider one of free options: MyMeds, Medisafe or Mango Health
+Consider one that’s free, like: MyMeds, Medisafe, or Mango Health.

 Keep good records:

-Keep track of your medicines on this handy chart (or a pocket size notebook).
-Share this information with your spouse as well as your healthcare provider.
-Often medicines can be prescribed by different providers and they may not always know what other medicines or supplements have been prescribed.
-Be sure to also include any supplements (herbs, vitamins, etc.) that you take on a regular basis so that your healthcare team and pharmacist is aware of all of the medicines / supplements you’re currently taking.
-To download a copy of our medication log click here
+Keep track of your medicines on our handy log (or a small notebook).
+Share this information with your spouse, as well as your healthcare provider.
+Often, medicines can be prescribed by different providers and they may not always know what other medicines or supplements have been prescribed prior.
+Be sure to include any supplements (herbs, vitamins, etc.) you take on a regular basis so your healthcare team & pharmacist is aware of everything you’re currently taking.
+Download a copy of our medication log here.

 If you are having trouble remembering to take all the medicines you’ve been prescribed or if you are experiencing side effects, be sure to talk with your physician or healthcare provider.
 There might be an extended release pill, or a combination medicine that can help.